dmh1g19/myworkdays-crawler/README.md

 # myworkdays-crawler

 ## This script is an automatic form filler for 'myworkdays' job applications
--> Makes filling in repetitive forms usd by different companies quick and easy -> Modular and flaxible design
+-> Makes filling in repetitive forms used by different companies quick and easy -> Modular and flaxible design

 # NOTE